 Her mother purchased armfuls of parenting books and poured over them highlighting each important piece of information.
 She would relay the strategies she read to her husband.
 He was on board.
 They did their best to be as consistent as possible.
-But Olivia’s compliance only got marginally better.
+But Beth’s compliance only got marginally better.
 Neither parent could understand why she couldn’t make better choices.
 In fact, they asked repeatedly, “Why are you making such bad choices?”
-Olivia never had an answer.
+Beth never had an answer.

 Related reading: 10+ Powerful Strategies That Will Calm Your Angry Child

 This post contains affiliate links.
 If you choose to make a purchase the price you pay is the same and I will receive a commission.

 Challenging child behaviour: This is the game changer